thunderclient/thunder-client-support/README.md

 <a name="import"></a>
 ## Import/Export
+* The following import of Collections & Environments supported
+  - Postman 2.1.0 format
+  - Insomnia v4 json file
+  - Open API v3 json or yaml files
+  - Thunder Client
 * You can import or export Thunder Client collections and environment data.
-* Currently you can import collection or Environment file from **Postman** 2.1.0 format. ( other file formats support soon.. ).
 * **Import Curl** is now supported from Activity tab.
 Keyboard shortcut `Cmd/Ctrl + u`
 * Import of **.env files** also supported, select `Import` from Env tab and choose .env file

 #### How to Import Collection
   1. Select the `Collection` tab from the sidebar
   2. Click `Menu` icon near searchbar, and Select `Import`
-  3. Now select json file from Postman or Thunder Client.
+  3. Now select file from Postman, Thunder Client, Insomnia or Open API.

 #### How to Convert to Postman Fortmat
   - First Export Thunder Client collection to json file, Then convert to Postman format using below options